tttomorrow/euler-portal/app/en/community/contribution/detail.md

 #### 3.2.2 Start a New SIG

-If you fail to find the SIGs you are interested in and want to start a new SIG for maintenance and development in the openEuler community, refer to [Application Process](https://www.openeuler.org/en/sig/sig-guidance/).
+If you fail to find the SIGs you are interested in and want to start a new SIG for maintenance and development in the openEuler community, refer to [Set Up](https://www.openeuler.org/en/sig/sig-guidance/).

 ### 3.3 Engage in Community Contributions